3rd-Eden/fusebox/README.markdown

 Gotchas
 -------
-  - Sandboxed natives don't affect the document natives but in some cases document natives may affect sandboxed natives.
-The `__proto__` technique used by Gecko\WebKit is affected by modifications to the document natives.
-To avoid this issue simply create the Fusebox before modifying the document natives.
+  - The `__proto__` technique, used by Gecko\WebKit\KHTML, may be affected by modifications to the document native constructor's prototype.
+To avoid this issue simply create the Fusebox before modifying the document native constructor's prototype.

-          // problem
+          // problem in Gecko\WebKit\KHTML
           Array.prototype.sort = function() { return "Oh noes!" };
           var fb = Fusebox();
           fb.Array(3, 2, 1).sort(); // ["O", "h", " ", "n", "o", "e", "s", "!"]